Ilya and Emilia Kabakov: Enter Here

 The budding artist-documentary auteur—whose only previous credit is her invaluable 2008 Louise Bourgeois doc—seems at first to take on too much.
 The film’s narrative focus is the Kabakovs’s first major retrospective in Russia, which in 2008 launched art czarina Dasha Zhukova’s Garage Center.
 As we follow preparations at their Long Island home-studio and in Russia, Wallach recaps Ilya’s career as an official artist and children’s book illustrator by day and elite member of the Moscow avant-garde at night, plus most of Soviet art history between 1917 and the late-1980s.
 That’s a lot to tackle, and a couple of tangents seem extraneous, but the Kabakovs eventually articulate and turn out to embody many of the peculiar conflicts and contradictions of contemporary Russian identity.
 The couple is endearing and very forthcoming, but their relationship lacks the tension that made films like Cutie and the Boxer or Eames: The Architect & The Painter so rich.

 Meanwhile, Enter Here’s portrayal of modern-day Russia may be its greatest shortcoming.
 Filmed and edited before the Pussy Riot trial and the country’s passage of anti-gay legislation, Wallach’s Russia isn’t quite neutral, but seems conspicuously unproblematic.
 “It’s changing and it’s still the same,” Zhukova muses in the film’s most skeptical statement about post-Soviet Russia.
-“I guess it’ll always be like that.”
+“I guess it’ll always

 Opens November 13 at Film Forum